 Why choose a career in consultancy?

-You'll get the unique opportunity to gain an access-all-areas insight into how different organisations operate on a day-to-day basis, providing a depth of knowledge of and experience in your chosen industry.
+You'll get the unique opportunity to gain access-all-areas insight into how different organisations operate on a day-to-day basis, providing a depth of knowledge of, and experience in, your chosen industry.

-'What's more, as a consultant, you'll learn how to quickly build relationships and develop your problem solving, stakeholder management and communication skills, which are all invaluable in any type of career that you chose,' continues Nick.
+Furthermore, a career in consultancy lets you work with different clients across different industries.
+As a consultant, you'll learn how to quickly build relationships and develop your problem solving, stakeholder management and communication skills, which are all invaluable in any type of career that you chose

 You won't need a business degree to start a career in consultancy - many consulting firms welcome graduates from a range of disciplines, to bring together different skill sets and approaches to problem solving.